plantasia-space/plantasia.space-site/index.md

 *Letter: Neo's phone message to the Machines.*<br>
 *Song: 1 of 3.*<br>

+Please unmute your device and press play button.

 <div class="container">
   <iframe class="responsive-iframe" src="https://play.maar.world/?g=8&d=0&c=0" style="border: 0" ></iframe>
 </div>

 <a href="https://play.maar.world/?g=8&d=0&c=0 " rel="Maar World Player" target="_blank"> Play full screen</a>

+`Goal: Give humans and planet earth a safe environment to self-heal.`{:.success}

 Entangled creations born at the intersection of the physical and digital worlds, an imaginary that crosses the borders of scientific discoveries, technological development and artistic creation.
 Maar world is a proof of concept for a new era of aural creations in a creator-owned creative economy.